 "Sadly enough, the most painful goodbyes are the ones that are left unsaid and never explained"-.Jonathan Harnisch

-If afterlife truly exists, I hope that you reap your reward for all your sacrifices as a daughter, sister, mother, wife, grandmother or simply as a good human being.
+If the afterlife truly exists, I hope that you reap your reward for all your sacrifices as a daughter, sister, mother, wife, grandmother, or simply as a good human being.

 May you finally enjoy all the pleasures that you rightly deserve.

 "I think perhaps I will always hold a candle for you – even until it burns my hand.